kartik-venugopal/swift-ffmpeg-player/README.md

 Browse through the source code, which I have done my best to document.
 Tweak it to your heart's content, build it, run it, see (and hear) what happens!

 Then, perhaps ... develop something much bigger and better yourself!

+💡 **Tip** - To get the most out of this project I recommend that you follow [targodan's tutorial](https://steemit.com/programming/@targodan/decoding-audio-files-with-ffmpeg) as you build and run my demo app.

 ## Other helpful resources